stalexan/gomarkwiki/README.md

 ## From Source

 Gomarkwiki is written in the Go programming language and you need at least Go version 1.20.
-To build gomarkwik from source, execute the following steps:
+To build gomarkwiki from source, execute the following steps:

 ```
 $ git clone https://github.com/stalexan/gomarkwiki